Minneapolis survey: Strong support for reopening streets and permanent memorial at George Floyd Square

-George Floyd Square survey results are in: 81% of respondents on a city questionnaire offered to residents and businesses within a half-mile of 38th Street and Chicago Avenue supported one of two reopening options officials offered in February.
+George Floyd Square survey results are in: 81% of respondents on a city questionnaire offered to residents and businesses within a half-mile of 38th Street and Chicago Avenue supported one of two permanent memorial designs officials proposed in February.

 Forty percent wanted to relocate it into the northeast corner of 38th and Chicago, the spot where Floyd died under the knee of ex-cop Derek Chauvin.

-Sixteen percent of respondents rejected both designs and demanded "justice" before any change to the square, which has been blocked off from the rest of Minneapolis by concrete barricades and under occupation by protesters going on 10 months.
+Sixteen percent of respondents rejected both designs and wrote in demands for "justice" before any change to the square, which has been blocked off from the rest of Minneapolis by concrete barricades and under occupation by protesters going on 10 months.

 Only 3% of responses requested the square be reopened to regular vehicle traffic and returned to its original form without a permanent memorial to Floyd.